Simplifying your path to nationwide interoperability

 What information exchange purposes does the Common Agreement cover?

-In the future, health information exchange by QHINs will also include the purposes of:
+In the future, health information exchange by QHINs will also include these purposes:

 To be a QHIN participant, will my organization need to share data?